Chroma-CITI/namoros/paper.md

 ## Architecture

-The system is organized as ROS2 packages:
+The system is organized as ROS 2 packages:

-- `namoros`: ROS2 nodes to control the robot and interacting with the namosim planner within a behavior tree framework
+- `namoros`: ROS 2 nodes to control the robot and interacting with the namosim planner within a behavior tree framework
 - NAMOSIM: The core planner for navigation and multi-robot coordination
-- `namoros_msgs`: Custom ROS2 message definitions
+- `namoros_msgs`: Custom ROS 2 message definitions
 - `namoros_gz`: Custom Gazebo plugin for simulating grab and release actions.

 Here is a block diagram showing the main components of NAMOROS:

 ![NAMOROS Architecture\label{fig:archi}](./static/NAMOROS_Architecture.png){style="display: block; margin: 0 auto"}

-The **NAMO Planner** block is a custom ROS2 node that manages the namosim planner and exposes services and actions for interacting with it.
+The **NAMO Planner** block is a custom ROS 2 node that manages the namosim planner and exposes services and actions for interacting with it.

 The **NAMO Behavior Tree** block is another custom node that executes the main behavior tree which controls the robot execution and interaction with the planner node.